NathanHarrington/NathanHarrington.github.io/content/posts/bmfiddle_styling.md

 when in doubt, just hit that snapshot button
 Move stickies on and off to the stack, or maybe the archive.
 Never delete them.

+I finally get it.
+I was just playing at efficiency before.
+Now I truly see what a liberation it is.
+Specificaly with the 4HWW concepts and travel.
+I'm just getting ready to go to a panthers game for a single sunday.
+Truly preparing for that forces you to eliminate and focus on what is actually essential.
+My purpose is to create, organize and give away businesses.
+Everything else literally gets in the way and should be eliminated.

+That's the frustration I used to see in myself and I see now in others, especially the children.
+Immersion in the mundane leads to a cycle of hate you can't escape.
+You do small, simple things to increase your comfort level instead of grow.
+You break down and watch 5 hours of tv a day instead of trying to do anything.

+The opposite is you put in the work when you are ready to do the work.
+And you control the rest of the inputs so they don't blow up the work.